 Gap coverage is insurance that covers more than the standard amount of your medications.
 This type of coverage isn’t available in all areas.

 The coverage gap isn’t going to affect everyone.
-You’re most likely to enter the gap if you have a lot of medications or if you have several high-cost medications like brand-name or specialty tier drugs.
+You’re most likely to enter the gap if you have many medications or several high-cost medications like brand-name or specialty-tier drugs.

-To reach the gap you and your drug policy must spend a specific amount of money on covered drugs.
-When both you and your insurance company spend $4,430 on covered drugs, you’re in the coverage gap.
+To reach the gap, you and your drug policy must spend a specific amount of money on covered drugs.
+You’re in the coverage gap When you and your insurance company spend $4,660 on covered drugs.

-Once you reach $4,430 in total spending on your covered drugs, you’re responsible for a certain percentage of the costs.
-When you enter the coverage gap, you’ll pay no more than 25% of the actual drug cost.
+Once you reach $4,660 in total spending on your covered drugs, you’re responsible for a certain percentage of the costs.
+You’ll pay no more than 25% of the drug cost when you enter the coverage gap.

 With brand-name medications, almost the total price of the drug counts towards getting you out of the coverage gap.

 Generic medications costs work differently than brand-name medications.
-The amount YOU pay is the amount that gets you out of the donut hole.
+You pay the amount that gets you out of the donut hole.

 Your yearly deductible, coinsurance, and copays count toward the coverage gap.
-The discount you get on brand names in the gap and what you pay for generics will count.
+Your discount on brand names in the gap and what you pay for generics will count.

 The things that don’t apply include the premium, pharmacy dispensing fee, and costs for drugs not covered.